giordanozeke-code/human-framework-v01/STANDARD-LIB.md

-content = """# Human Framework — STANDARD-LIB.md
+# Human Framework — STANDARD-LIB.md

 This document lists all official keywords and behaviors included in Human Framework v0.1.
 Only these constructs are guaranteed to exist in the language.